Tag: Nicholas Soames

 The below Parliamentary question was asked by Nicholas Soames on 2015-11-06.

-To ask the Secretary of State for Education, if she will make an estimate of the number of additional teachers that will be needed to accommodate the predicted population rise over the next 25 years; and if she will make a statement.
+To ask the Secretary of State for Education, if she will make an estimate of the number of additional schools that will be needed to accommodate the predicted population rise over the next 25 years; and if she will make a statement.

 Edward Timpson